 Later that night, when I came home from coaching hockey, I had not heard the story.
 When I first walked in the door, I saw a cat sitting up on our pool table.
 It was dark in the room, but I definitely saw a silhouette.
 Looking back on it, I remember clearly thinking, “Lawrence never goes up there.
 He hasn’t gone up there since we first got him last year”.
 The reason for this is, every time he would hop up there, I would pick him up and put him down on the floor, because I did not want him walking up there.
 We did this so many times that he just does not do it anymore.
 When I saw him, I continued walking into the kitchen, and as soon as I began to enter the room, Lawrence came from the other direction to rub up against my leg.
 Not being in the most jovial mood because my team had lost, I did not think anything of it, until I heard the story about an hour later.

-The next night, my friend Brett was over (who has been on several investigations with me at the Proprietary House) and we were in the family room, ironically watching an episode of Haunted History, when I saw his head quickly turn to look at the kitchen.
+The next night, my friend Brett was over (who has been on several investigations with me) and we were in the family room, ironically watching an episode of Haunted History, when I saw his head quickly turn to look at the kitchen.
 Because I noticed this out of the corner of my eye, I too turned my head and looked, just in time to see a cat walk from the same spot my mom saw.
 I asked him, “You saw that too, right?” and he said yes.
 We quickly got up and walked in, searching every inch of the kitchen, including the bottom cabinets, and Lawrence was nowhere to be found.
 A little while later, I went upstairs and Lawrence was sound asleep in my closet.

 Other than these three sightings, I have not seen anything else, but have heard a few noises, including one yesterday while I was eating lunch.
 I was sitting down and Lawrence was on the window sill right next to me.
 I then heard a clip-clop like sound that was so loud, Lawrence actually turned his head and looked.
 I did not get up, but I sat silently for a few seconds and heard nothing else.
 Whenever I am in the kitchen, I do get the feeling that something is around me, even if nothing happens.
 I must say, it is a bit more comforting knowing its a cat and not some disgruntled soldier or anything like that (whatever will keep the people in my house calm; they can believe what they want).
 I still ask myself if a ghost cat could have caused the incident with the string, written about previously in the article linked above, but I suppose it is possible.